About the Author of the Blogsite, Not the Author of the Bible:

 Job 6:1-30 Book of Job [in Smaller Chunks]

 [Jeremiah 14:3 And their nobles have sent their little ones to the waters.
 They came to the [wells] & found no water.
 They returned with their [jugs] empty.
-They were ashamed, [confused] & covered their heads.]
+They were ashamed, [confused,] & covered their heads.]

 Therefore, now be content [to] look upon me; for it [is apparent] to you if I lie.
-I pray [that] you return, [but] let [it] not be [done of sin.]
-Return again, my righteousness is [at stake.]
+I pray [that] you return.
+[But] [don]t] let it be [done out of] [sinfulness.]
+[Yes,] return again, my righteousness is [at stake.]
+[Job 17:10 But as for all [of] you, do return, & come [again:] for I can't find one wise man among you.]